MariahCasciola/art-gallery/README.md

 ## My process

 - Used React to break up the page into a digestible format for future developement and for more modular development.

-- Created a skeleton with all of the required text and image links.

 - Styled mobile view, tablet view, and desktop view in that order, checking that the previous view was not broken by the next created view.